Skip to main content

 krait evolutions show evo-00a3f1

-Each evolution record includes the proposed diff, Narsil validation results, test output, and merge status.
+Each evolution record includes the proposed diff, Narsil validation results, test output, and review status.

 Narsil Validation